AdventHealth Orlando: Awards and recognitions

+U.S. News & World Report

-U.S. News & World Report recognized AdventHealth Orlando as the best hospital in Greater Orlando from 2011-2025.
+U.S. News & World Report recognized AdventHealth Orlando as the best hospital in Greater Orlando from 2009 to 2026.

-U.S. News & World Report recognized AdventHealth Orlando as the number one hospital in Florida in 2019 and 2025.
+The magazine recognized the medical facility as the number one hospital in Florida in 2019 and 2025.

-It was also recognized as the third best hospital in Florida in 2020 and 2021.
+It recognized AdventHealth Orlando as the third best hospital in Florida in 2020 and 2021.

-And was recognized as the second best hospital in Florida in 2022 and was tied in second place in 2023.
+The magazine recognized the medical faciltiy as the second best hospital in Florida in 2022 and 2026.

+In 2023, it tied in second place with UF Health Shands Hospital.

+The Leapfrog Group

+The hospital received from The Leapfrog Group a grade A from fall 2013 to fall 2014.